GitGuardian/ggshield/README.md

 > ⚠ Your secret will still show up on the GitGuardian dashboard as potential incident.

-You can use the [ignore command](#ignore-command) to ignore the last found secrets in your scan or directly add the ignore SHA that accompanies the incident or one of the secret matches to the [#configuration file](#configuration)
+You can use the [ignore command](#ignore-command) to ignore the last found secrets in your scan or directly add the ignore SHA that accompanies the incident or one of the secret matches to the [configuration file](#configuration)

+> ⚠ A secret ignored on the GitGuardian dashboard will still show as a potential incident on ggshield.

 # Pre-commit